carpentries-incubator/workflows-nextflow/episodes/05-processes-part1.md

 - "A Nextflow process is an independent task/step in a workflow"
 - "Processes contain up to five definition blocks including, directives, inputs, outputs, when clause and finally a script block."
 - "The script block contains the commands you would like to run."
-- "Inputs are defined using the input blocks."
+- "Inputs are defined in the input block with a type qualifier and a name."
 ---